owencqueen/infection_modeling/challenge_19-1/README.md

 In this portion of the project, I only generated one plot as the prompt directed.
 This plot is shown below, and in order to see the movie (sequence of patient graphs), one can run the script **[run_challenge_19-1.py](https://github.com/owencqueen/infection_modeling/blob/master/challenge_19-1/run_challenge_19-1.py)**.

 ![Challenge 19.1 Plot](https://github.com/owencqueen/infection_modeling/blob/master/challenge_19-1/infection_simulation_19-1.png)

+## Running the Code
+Running this script requires no additional actions.
+This script will output a plot of the counts of Infected, Recovered, and Susceptible patients to the screen (with mobility included).